JoannBoafo/simple-html-2/README.md

 # simple-html-2
-this was second html assignment
+this was second html assignment (codetopia)